Alvearie/de-identification/docs/masking-providers.md

 ### Applying multiple data protection methods to the same data element

-   The IBM Data De-Identification Service supports the application of multiple data protection methods and rules to a FHIR data element.
+   The IBM Data De-Identification Service supports the application of multiple data protection methods and rules to a data element.
 This is a powerful and useful feature, which works similarly to a UNIX pipe command, for example: ls –al \| grep ‘\^d’

    When multiple data protection methods are specified for the same data element, the first method is applied on the original value of the element, and its output is provided as input to the next data protection method.
-The output of the last data protection method determines the new value of the FHIR data element.
+The output of the last data protection method determines the new value of the data element.

    The Data De-Identification Service supports two approaches for applying multiple data protection methods to a data element.
 The first approach is